martinberger-ch/oci-monitoring/README.md

 ### Transfer SSH key for OS user opc for installation process and configure hosts file

-Copy the instance SSH key to .ssh directory of user _opc_ where you run ansible on the Compute Instance.
-Remove the private SSH key after the installation as it is a risk to have the private on the cloud instance.
-But in our case it is required during the the monitoring setup by Ansible.
+Copy the instance SSH key to .ssh directory of user _opc_ to the Compite Instance.
+The private SSH key must removed after the installation as it is a risk to have the private on the cloud instance.
+But in our case it is required during the the monitoring setup by Ansible for local connections.

 Edit hosts file in oci-monitoring subdirectory.
 Set path to: